BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-04-21-Amarunes-Almanac-Arctics-of-the-Realms.md

 ---
 title: "Amarune's Almanac: Arctics of the Realms"
-tagline: A survival guide for the frigid regions of Forgotten Realms
+tagline: "A survival guide for the frigid regions of Forgotten Realms"
 product_id: 310184
 last_modified_at:
 bundle: false